startracex/rollup-plugin-oxc/README.md

 # rollup-plugin-oxc

-A Rollup plugin to transform, minify TypeScript and generate type declarations with oxc-transform.
+A Rollup plugin to transform, minify TypeScript and generate type declarations with oxc.

 Usage: